 Hence the use of a 500 gram empty peanut butter jar as my dinnerware.
 This is one of those bits of equipment that can be classed as a ‘hiking hack’ and originated with the long distance hikers in the USA.
 This type of container is robust being almost unbreakable, reasonably watertight so won’t leak, and a good size for an individual.
 The smaller jars are just too small and the larger jars aside from being too big appear to have now gone off the market.

 If your cooking style runs to rehydration only then consider this container as a lightweight option that makes a very good replacement option for a plate and bowl.
 If however you are into preparing elaborate meals on your trips then you may find that you need the more traditional dinnerware set up.
 Give it a try and see if this is an option for you.

-A 500gram Kraft Peanut Butter jar has replaced both my bowl and plate as my hiking dinnerware
+A 500gram Bega Peanut Butter jar has replaced both my bowl and plate as my hiking dinnerware

 Tropical Overnight Oats ready to eat after soaking for at least 90 minutes in a 500gram peanut butter jar